wq/wq/docs/inputs/Radio.md

+---
+module: "@wq/material"
+---

 # Radio

-The `<Radio/>` [input component][inputs] is used by default for choice fields with 5 to 9 choices.
+[@wq/material]'s `<Radio/>` [input component][index] is used by default for choice fields with 5 to 9 choices.
 It can also be set explicitly via "appearance" for fields with any number of choices.

 > These other choice input types may be useful depending on your use case:
 >  * [Toggle] for fields with fewer than 5 static choices